Mjz86/c_colon/mcc.md

 for ( auto [`inout` a, in b, out c, d ]: iteration-primitive){// function body beginning, the function captues the state and has an multiple argument provided in the iterator internals.

-// d is copied , a , b and c are "refrenced" via value input outputs
+// d is copied , a , b and c are "referenced" via value input outputs

 // modify outputs.